astral-sh/tokio-tar/README.md

   to `false` will still set read, write, and execute permissions on extracted files, but will avoid setting extended permissions (e.g., `setuid`, `setgid`, and `sticky` bits).

+See the [changelog](CHANGELOG.md) for a more detailed list of changes.

 ## License

 This project is licensed under either of